• Home

 Polonnaruwa code of conduct and dress code

 Cover your legs and shoulders, and take off shoes and hats if you are entering a Buddhist temple.
-Do not mistreat Buddhist images, statues or other artefacts as it is an extremely serious offence – this is one of the most important things not to do in Sri Lanka.
+Do not mistreat Buddhist images, statues or other artefacts as it is an extremely serious offence – this is one of the most important things not to do in Sri Lanka and could actually get you immediately deported on the next flight home.
 Don’t mock the Buddha, and don’t pose for photographs with your back facing the Buddha.
-Taking a photo with your back facing the Buddha is considered very disrespectful, and is not only frowned upon but you may be stopped by staff or police and asked to delete any photos you took in that position.

 Dambulla Cave Temples in Sri Lanka